MakeFixHack/subwaive/subwaive/setup.md

 ### Webhooks

 SubWaive can update Docuseal data in bulk or selectively.
 An initial bulk refresh is recommended, especially if a significant number of documents have been signed.

+> IMPORTANT
+> Webhooks should use HTTPS or internal networks to prevent snooping and impersonation, as Docuseal does not use HMAC signatures, and instead sends the secret as a plain-text header.

 For routine updates, configure Docuseal webhooks that point to the SubWaive-Docuseal webhook URL: